 Book a visit: YHA Brecon Beacons, YHA Danywenallt National Park Study Centre

-Beautiful things come in small packages – the New Forest is the smallest National Park but it’s packed full of remarkable scenery and is a tree lover’s paradise!
+Beautiful things come in small packages – the New Forest is the smallest UK National Park but it’s packed full of remarkable scenery and is a tree lover’s paradise!
 It includes one of the largest remaining tracts of unenclosed pasture land, with wildlife such as deer roaming free through its ancient woods.
 From picnics amongst the bluebells to horseback trails, this is the UK at its most unspoilt.

 Book a visit: YHA New Forest

 If you can’t bear to leave the sea, the Pembrokeshire Coast is a dream come true.
-As the UK’s only coastal National Park, you’ll find glorious golden beaches, secret coves and miles of dramatic cliffs and islands.
+As the first coastal UK National Park, you’ll find glorious golden beaches, secret coves and miles of dramatic cliffs and islands.
 With some of the best diving and surfing in Britain, plus a unique variety of rare wildlife (look out for seals and dolphins!), this magnificently sunny coastline is hard to leave.

 Book a visit: YHA Manorbier, YHA Broad Haven